drakkan/sftpgo/docs/full-configuration.md

 ## Configuration file

-The `sftpgo` configuration file contains the following sections:
+The configuration file contains the following sections:

 - **"sftpd"**, the configuration for the SFTP server
   - `bind_port`, integer.
 The port used for serving SFTP requests.
 Default: 2022